BabyMed Store

-Preterm or premature birth or delivery is a birth that is before 37 weeks of the pregnancy or more than three weeks before a baby's due date.
+Preterm or premature delivery is a birth that is before 37 weeks of the pregnancy or more than three weeks before a baby's due date.

-Throughout the course of a 40-week pregnancy there are many important growth and developments including the final months and weeks of the pregnancy.
-Although most babies born a few weeks early do well with no health consequences, the earlier they are born, the more health problems they have than full-term babies.
+Throughout the course of a 40-week pregnancy, there are many important growth and developments including the final months and weeks of the pregnancy.
+Although most babies born a few weeks early do well with no health consequences, the earlier they are born, the more health problems they will have.

 • Lung issues